0xcaff/wordsearch/README.md

   </a>
 </p>

 Wordsearches are basically higher dimensional string search.
-This is the perfect job for computers.
+Solving them is the perfect job for computers.
 This wordsearch solver makes it easy to input wordsearches, solve them and view the results interactively.

 How it Works
 ------------